JavaScript Required

 For veterans, by veterans.
 These posts and auxiliaries provide social, financial, and emotional support to those who served.
 They can lobby, run community events, and offer tax deductible donation options.
 Strict membership ratios apply: at least 75 percent veterans or active duty.

-You qualify if: You're running a veterans post, auxiliary, or support foundation.
+You qualify if: You're running a veterans post, auxiliary, or support veterans foundation.

 Obscure 501(C) Organizations: The IRS Hall of Weird